When my husband told me that WE had WON a trip to the Maldives, I thought he was joking! But he wasn’t.

 2. Explore the ocean life

-My kids love snorkelling under the clear water of Maldives to see the ocean life!
+My kids love snorkeling under the clear water of Maldives to see the ocean life!

 3. Enjoy the facilities of a private resort